The Festival

 The Programme

-In this year’s programme, I was pleasantly surprised to find lots of films by and about queer women and non binary people in the programme.
+In this year’s programme, I was pleasantly surprised to find lots of films by and about queer women and non binary people.
 What I look forward to most have always been the short programmes, as those are the ones that are hard to come across afterwards.

 Unfortunately they are normally only scheduled for one viewing and as they are very popular, you might miss them all together.